idiap/bob/doc/Dependencies.rst

   recommended that you download the latest CVS version as it includes important 64-bit fixes'''.
-Also note that Blitz++ does not support 64-bit array indexing, so the maximum amount of positions in a single dimension is limited to 2^31^  (that is what fits in an signed integer), even if you decide to use the CVS version.
+Also note that Blitz++ does not support 64-bit array indexing, so the maximum amount of positions in a single dimension is limited to 2^31^  (that is what fits in a signed integer), even if you decide to use the CVS version.
 This is true to the date (18/January/2011).
+If you plan to use your own built version of blitz++ from the mercurial repository on a Linux 32bits platform, '''you must enable the configuration flag ''--enable-simd-width=8'' (multiples of 8 should also be fine).'''
+This is required as BLAS/LAPACK need 8-byte aligned double arrays (cf. ticket #46 on the github bug tracker).
 * `Lapack`_: we use this library for mathematical operations on vectors and matrices.
 Any modern version of this library will do.
 * `FFTW`_: provides fast computation of Fourier, Sine and Cosine transforms